 - Lowest Average Household Income: Mississippi – $65,648.61

 - Lowest Median Household Income: Mississippi – $44,092.00

 - Lowest Top 1% Household Income: New Mexico – $300,774.00

 Individual Income by State: Standouts of the Average, Median and Top 1%

-Individual income is a bit more complicated because I use a workforce screen.
+Individual income is a bit more complicated than household – there is a workforce screen.
 I include people who were in the workforce over the year, folks who worked 1 or more hour per week, and people who maybe or definitely want a job.
-More details are in the average individual income post.
+More details in the average individual income post.
+Household details are in the household average income post.

 For data quality plus the estimated numbers of workers and households in each state, see the companion average income by state post.